-A quick note to everyone before I get started; I’m not a tournament X-Wing player, so I won’t be looking at this from a competitive standpoint.
+A quick note to everyone before I get started; Unlike slot machine games where I usually post strategy guides at thetrentonline to help become better player.
+But on this game, I’m not a tournament X-Wing player, so I won’t be looking at this from a competitive standpoint.
 While I’m aware of the X-Wing tournament scene and shifting metas, I do not play in them and prefer to keep my games of X-Wing casual and at home among friends.

 X-Wing first launched back in 2012, and it’s had a steady stream of expansions since then.
 For a new player trying to find their way by jumping in now it can be quite tough, especially if they want to be a competitive tournament player – the way various upgrade cards are sprinkled around the various ships from different factions means you’d probably end up spending a heck of a lot of money on several ships you don’t even want, just to get a couple of upgrade cards for the ships you have.

 Also, because various things like point values and upgrades are printed on cards means it’s very difficult to update the cost of upgrades/ships and buff/nerf them appropriately (just look at how the Jumpmaster dominated the tournament scene for an extended period of time).

 Fantasy Flight appear to be learning from these mistakes with X-Wing 2nd Edition.
 First of all, upgrade slots and point values will no longer be present on the cards.
 Instead, they’ll be handled by the (free) X-Wing App from FFG – that means that they can monitor how well they perform in the wider tournament scene and adjust costs/upgrade slots appropriately and (hopefully) keep everyone on the same page.